History of Shanghai

 The history of Shanghai spans over a thousand years and closely parallels the development of modern China.
 Originally a small agricultural village, Shanghai developed during the late Qing dynasty (1644–1912) as one of China's principal trading ports.
 Although nominally part of China, in practice foreign diplomats controlled the city under the policy of extraterritoriality.
-Since the economic reforms of the early 1990s the city has burgeoned to become one of Asia's major financial centers and the world's busiest container port.
+Since the reform and opening up of the early 1990s the city has burgeoned to become one of Asia's major financial centers and the world's busiest container port.